Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Turkish coffee

-Turkish coffee is traditionally prepared in a small copper pot called a cezve, and is made by boiling an extremely finely ground coffee together with water and sugar.
-The coffee is served according to your taste – sade (without sugar) or sekerli (sweet).
-While drinking you should sip the coffee lightly, to leave the coffee grounds at the bottom of the cup.
+Turkish coffee arrives in small porcelain cups, espresso-sized, always with a glass of water.
+It is traditionally prepared in a small copper pot called a cezve, made by boiling extremely finely ground coffee with water and sugar, and served to your taste: sade (no sugar) or sekerli (sweet).

 Ayran